The Black Friday deals under £50 on products that have our seal of approval

 Our experts have tried and tested these products, and they’re all discounted ahead of Black Friday

-Black Friday is a good opportunity to tick big-ticket items off your shopping list, be it mattresses and sofas or Christmas gifts and tech.
-The IndyBest team has rounded up tons of these deals across myriad Black Friday guides, but if you’re looking for something a little more budget-friendly, here is where I’m rounding up the best Black Friday deals that will cost you less than £50.
+Black Friday may be a good time to tick off big-ticket items from your shopping list – from top-rated mattresses and sofas to coveted tech, as highlighted in our Black Friday live blog and Black Friday deal guides – but it’s also the perfect time to stock up on daily essentials and indulge in small treats.
+With this in mind, I’ve rounded up the best Black Friday deals under £50 – many of which make lovely Christmas gifts, too.

-While it’s easy to get starry-eyed at the discounts available during sales season, it’s important to make sure you’re only buying things you actually want or need and can afford.
-In this article, you’ll find products that top many people’s wishlists, as well as some items that make great gifts, but I’d recommend making your own Black Friday shopping list and sticking to it to avoid impulse purchases.
+While it’s easy to get starry-eyed by the sheer volume of discounts, it’s worth making sure you’re only buying what you actually want, need, and can afford.
+You’ll find plenty of wishlist-worthy products here, but I’d still recommend drawing up your own Black Friday shopping list and sticking to it, to avoid impulse buys.

-As The Independent’s consumer writer, you can also trust that I’ll only recommend products that are actually worth your money.
-Fortunately, IndyBest’s team of experts have tested thousands of products, from laptops to hair serums, and each of the products listed here comes with IndyBest’s stamp of approval.
+As The Independent’s consumer writer, you can trust that I’ll only recommend products that are actually worth your money.
+Fortunately, IndyBest’s team of experts have tested thousands of products – from laptops to retinols – and everything featured here comes with IndyBest’s stamp of approval.

-Plenty of retailers have already launched their Black Friday sales, but there are more to come, so I’ll be updating this article as more deals appear.
-For now, here are the top offers I’ve found that will set you back less than £50.
+I’ll continue updating this article with new deals and refreshed prices as more offers drop.
+For now, here are the best discounts I’ve found for under £50.

 The best Black Friday deals under £50